Keyboard shortcuts

 ChatFile AST, typed model with validation-ready data

 The CST preserves every character of the source (whitespace, punctuation, comments).
-The Rust tree-parsing modules walk the CST and extract semantic information into the typed model.
+The Rust tree-parsing modules extract semantic information from the CST into the typed model through a generated typed traversal layer, described next.

 Error Recovery